gustavomaltez/gmaltez.dev/progress.md

 - If you can't do it right now, you can't do it at all.

 ## 🚧 In progress (only one task at time)
-- Create models (user, post, comment, etc)
+- (AUTH EFFORT) Add comment section (blocked to unauthenticated users)

 ## 🗃️ Backlog (max 10 items)
-1. Refactor database to use models
+- (AUTH EFFORT) Add login with github to comment section
-2. (EPIC) Comment system
+- (EPIC) Comment system
+- (DB REFACTOR) Integrate post repository

 ## 📝 Done
+- Create models (user, post, comment, etc)
+- Create repositories abstraction
+- (DB REFACTOR) Integrate user repository